 Trochanteric bursitis occurs when small, fluid-filled sacs in the hip called bursa become irritated.
-Bursitis is one of the most common causes of hip pain.
+Possible causes include injury, overuse, poor posture, hip replacement surgery, and more.

 Bursa are small, fluid-filled sacs found near joints.
 Bursa help joints move more easily by allowing muscles and tendons to glide over bone and other structures.
 The human body has over 150 bursae.